umccr/tidywigits/README.md

 ## 🍕 Installation

-Install using {remotes} directly from GitHub:
+Using {remotes} directly from GitHub:

 ``` r
 install.packages("remotes")